My personal paraphrase of verse 11 -

 3)"Perhaps someone might say, Can't you go away from us,

-you will believe me still less if I say that.
-And yet all
+believe me still less if I say that.
+And

 Apology